-As a leader in the transportation industry, members of our organisation have taken active leadership roles in various organisations that educate and combat human trafficking, such as Truckers Against Trafficking.
+As a leader in the transportation industry, members of our organization have taken active leadership roles in various organizations that educate and combat human trafficking, such as Truckers Against Trafficking.

-We will continue to monitor and seek opportunities to enhance our program aimed at combatting slavery and human trafficking.
+We will continue to monitor and seek opportunities to enhance our program aimed at combating slavery and human trafficking.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and is for the financial year ending December 31, 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending December 31, 2018.